 Hatfield squats can be another great way to put significant load on the legs without the shoulder mobility demands that your traditional back squat requires.
 This variation does require the use of a safety squat bar.

-Finally, belt squats are another option as it takes the upper body completely out of the movement.
-I prefer performing these with a landmine set up as shown below but these can also be performed when standing between two boxes.
+Finally, belt squats are another option as it takes the upper body completely out of the movement. .
 This is my go-to squat variations for athletes after shoulder surgery.